lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Timeline

 ### Request Timers
-Use the Request Timer nodes at any stage in the process to either start or stop the Response and or Resolution timers.
-It is not a perquisite to have to use any timers within processes or to have to use both Response and Resolution timers when timers are used.
+Use the Request Timer nodes at any stage in the workflow to either start or stop the Response and or Resolution timers.
+It is not a perquisite to have to use any timers within workflows or to have to use both Response and Resolution timers when timers are used.

 There are some settings that control the default behavior of the Service Level Timers.
 The settings provided to pause or stop the resolution timer when resolving a request are as follows: